epage/epage.github.io/blog/dev/pr-style.md

 It can also help to separately post a proposed solution derived from the above.

-Be careful about too lightly dismissing roadblocks as irrelevant as that can erode trust in your summary with the reviewer.
+Be careful about too lightly dismissing roadblocks as irrelevant as that can erode trust in the neutrality of your summary with the reviewer.

 Examples
 - <https://github.com/rust-lang/cargo/issues/2644#issuecomment-1489371226>